leslierere/leetcode_with_python/notes-string.md

 Add # to string:

 For an odd number length example, the original string is "bob".
 After adding "#", it becomes "#b#o#b#".
 Also, we add a "$" before it, that is "\$#b#o#b#", we call it "s1".
+And the number of chars in such palindrome is always odd, as # would be inserted between every char as well as the beginning and the end.

-In this way, the index of the longest palindrome here is "#b#o#b#", and the center is "o" with an index in s1 as 4, with a radius of 3(not including the center), the index of the beginning palindrome without #$ in the "bob" is 0
+In this way, the index of the longest palindrome here is "\$#b#o#b#", and the center is "o" with an index in s1 as 4, with a radius of 3(not including the center), the index of the beginning palindrome without #$ in the "bob" is 0

 For an even number length example, the original string is "122223".
 After adding "#", it becomes "#1#2#2#2#2#3#".
 Also, we add a "$" before it, that is "\$#1#2#2#2#2#3#", we call it "s2".

 In this way, the index of the longest palindrome here is "#2#2#2#2#", and the center is "#" with an index in s2 as 7, with a radius of 4(not including the center), the index of the beginning palindrome without #$ in the "122223" is 1

-And we found out, the radius is the length of the palindrome; **the difference** of the new index of the center minus the radius **and then divided by 2 (i.e. the quotient) is the palindrome's begining character index** in original string.(not the residual)
+And we found out, the radius is the length of the palindrome(why?
+Cuz the radius doesn't include the center, and the number of # is always one more than the actual letters); **the difference** of the new index of the center minus the radius **and then divided by 2 (i.e. the quotient) is the palindrome's begining character index** in original string.(not the residual)